 Jim O'Sullivan Chief U.S. Economist

 Jim O'Sullivan is valued by traders and investors for successfully combining broad macro analysis with expertise in the data and events that set the tone for financial markets from week to week.
 According to MarketWatch, he is the "most accurate forecaster in America over the past 10 years."
-He was MarketWatch Forecaster of the Year for the past six years, 2011 through 2016.
+He has been the reigning MarketWatch Forecaster of the Year for the past six years, 2011 through 2016.
 He also won the honor in 2004, 2006 and 2008 -- that's nine of the 12 years since the award was created.
 Ranking is based on accuracy in projecting U.S. economic indicators, with virtually all Wall Street economists tracked.
-He has been MarketWatch Forecaster of the Month fourteen times, most recently in July 2015.
+He has been MarketWatch Forecaster of the Month 16 times, most recently in September 2016.

 O'Sullivan has been co-ranked as top U.S. economic analyst three times in Institutional Investor's survey of U.S. fixed-income investors, and he has been ranked among the top three analysts five times.